-For this reason, Pas Reform has initiated a collaborative research project with Dr B. Tzschentke from Institute of Biology, Working Group Perinatal Adaptation at the Humbold University of Berlin and Dr I. Halle from Friedrich-Loeffler-Institut, Federal Research Institute for Animal Health, Institute of Animal Nutrition, Braunschweig.
+For this reason, Pas Reform has initiated a collaborative research project with Dr B. Tzschentke from the Institute of Biology, Working Group Perinatal Adaptation at the Humbold University of Berlin (HU) and Dr I. Halle from Friedrich-Loeffler-Institut (FLI), Continued on page 14